harrytruman/network-config/README.md

 You can also run custom commands, save the output, and parse the configuration later.
 Any command output can be parsed and set as an Ansible Fact!
 Setting custom facts and using text parsers works particularly well for building out infrastructure checks/verifications.
 For instance, F5 natively gathers the attached license, but you can identify additional content that will help you automate expiration/renewal processes.

+Ansible Facts can be cached in AWX/Tower, as well.
+The combination of using network facts and fact caching can allow you to poll existing, in-memory data rather than parsing numerous additional commands to constantly check/refresh the device's running config.

 Finally, device backups are largely considered a part of the "fact collection" process.
 In the same time that Ansible is parsing config lines, you can easily have it dump the full running-config to a backup location of any kind -- local file, external share, git repo, etc...

 ### Generating Config Templates and Pushing Commands